gsmainclusivetechlab/mmapi-android-sdk/GSMATest/README.md

 # Payee-Initiated Merchant Payment using a Pre-authorised Payment Code

-The Payee-Initiated Merchant Payment using a Pre-authorised Payment Code can be completed by clicking the following buttons in sequential ordeer
+The Payee-Initiated Merchant Payment using a Pre-authorised Payment Code can be completed by clicking the following buttons in sequential order

 * Auth Code
 * Request State